 - Peregrine falcons

 - White-winged doves

 - Ring tailed lemurs

 There are plenty more animals, as well as a wide variety of art.
 The zoo has a large art collection from sculptures to mosaics and much more.
 This art serves to further enhance and improve the visitor experience at North Carolina Zoo, one of the biggest zoos in the world.

 The best zoos in the world

 Remember that I said bigger isn’t always better?
-Well, below you will find a list of some of the best zoos in the world, both in terms of visitor experience and animal treatment.
+Well, now that we have covered the biggest zoos in the world, I will now list of some of the best zoos in the world, both in terms of visitor experience and animal treatment.
 These are the zoos that I most highly recommend!

 #1 San Diego Zoo

-One of the biggest and most famous zoos in the world, San Diego Zoo is set across 100 acres of land in Balboa Park, San Diego, California.
+One of the biggest zoos in the world and one of the most famous zoos, San Diego Zoo is set across 100 acres of land in Balboa Park, San Diego, California.
 It is a tourist hotspot, and comes highly recommended when looking for things to do in this US city.
 If you’re not planning a trip to San Diego any time soon, you can watch some live cams of the animals!